May in global missions history: It happened today!

 as "Mother Teresa," takes her initial vows as a nun in India.
 Agnes was born in Macedonia on

-August 27, 1910 from parents of Albanian descent.
-At 18, she had left her parental home in
+August 27, 1910, to parents of Albanian descent.
+At 18, she left her parental home in

 Skopje and joined an Irish community of nuns with missions in India.
 After a few months'